Whole Green Foods raises $2m to fight food waste - evokeAG.

 RELATED: Low-cost green hydrogen technology for Australian farmers

-And the process is all input-agnostic, Nick explained.
-Boasting a highly-modular design and low-cost solution, aimed at targeting major sources of agricultural waste.
+And the process is all input-agnostic, Nick explained, boasting a highly modular design and low-cost solution aimed at targeting major sources of food waste.

 Nick Stamatiou and Cedric Cross